 Four juveniles charged with trespassing at school

 Feb.
-11—Four juveniles are changed with breaking into Greater Johnstown Elementary School on Westgate Drive in Lower Lower Township and making off with food from one of the classrooms, authorities said.
+12—JOHNSTOWN, Pa. — Four juveniles are changed with breaking into Greater Johnstown Elementary School on Westgate Drive in Lower Yoder Township and making off with food from one of the classrooms, authorities said.

 Two boys and two girls in their early teens entered the former West Side Elementary School in the early hours of Sept.
 22, West Hills Regional police Detective Dean West said on Friday.